fastify/fluent-json-schema/README.md

 ### Detect Fluent Schema objects

 Every Fluent Schema object contains a boolean `isFluentSchema`.
-In this way, you can write your own utilities that understands the Fluent Schema API and improve the user experience of your tool.
+In this way, you can write your own utilities that understand the Fluent Schema API and improve the user experience of your tool.

 ```js
 const S = require('fluent-json-schema')